 Regulatory & Legal Framework

-The Chernobyl/ICRIN project will focus on meeting the priority information needs of the affected communities through the introduction of a sustainable response mechanism that will link the information needs (in health, environment and socio-economic spheres) of Chernobyl-affected populations with corresponding internationally-recognized, objective scientific knowledge, adapted to be understandable to information consumers.
-Improved access to information will help people live safely and productively in the affected territories and enable them to take action to implement community-driven recovery initiatives that will tackle their priority needs and directly improve the level of their human security.
-The effectiveness of this initiative will be ensured by a monitoring system to be created in the areas of the project's operations.
+The Chernobyl/ICRIN project would focus on meeting the priority information needs of the affected communities through the introduction of a sustainable response mechanism that would link the information needs (in health, environment and socio-economic spheres) of Chernobyl-affected populations with corresponding internationally-recognized, objective scientific knowledge, adapted to be understandable to information consumers.
+Improved access to information would help people live safely and productively in the affected territories and enable them to take action to implement community-driven recovery initiatives that would tackle their priority needs and directly improve the level of their human security.
+The effectiveness of this initiative will be ensured by a monitoring system that had to be created in the areas of the project's operations.

 The United Nations Children’s Fund, UNICEF

 United Nations Development Programme, UNDP

 World Health Organization, WHO

 Project funded by the UN Trust Fund for Human Security